itrimble/Mock-Interview/README.md

 What is your story arc ?
 Who are the heroes and the villains ?
 How did you overcome failure ?
 Do you follow the STAR method?

+Have you ever been through an incident ?
+How did you handle SolarWinds ?
+How did you handle Log4j ?
+Do you have a ransomware playbook / strategy ?